n3k0m4/RobotOs/docs/README.md

 # Welcome to Team 5 OS's project

 Hello!
 This repository was made by TEAM 5 in the OS course at EURECOM 2022, and was composed by [@n3k0m4](https://github.com/n3k0m4), [@faroukfaiz10](https://github.com/faroukfaiz10), [@smlmz](https://github.com/smlmz), and was supervised by Mr ludovic Apvrille [@ludovicapvrille](https://github.com/ludovicapvrille).

 ## Introduction

-The Eurecom Kart project consists of building a robot using the EV3 Brick, to play a game where it has win a race against other teams' robots while throwing and escaping obstacles.
+The Eurecom Kart project consists of building a robot using the EV3 Brick, to play a game where it has to win a race against other teams' robots while throwing and escaping obstacles.
 The programming side of this project was done thanks to low level techniques acquired during the OS lectures.

 ## Robot build

 Our initial decision was to try and make the robot in the most minimalist and compact build possible.
-Even though some fancy and complex builds, with arms and sophisticated add-ons (lego wheels to the sides to limit the crashes with the walls) are tempting, and could probably be useful to keep the robot from flipping, they create a non-uniform mass distribution and make it very hard to keep a steady, high precision, and fast movement.
+Even though some fancy and complex builds, with arms and sophisticated add-ons (Lego wheels to the sides to limit the crashes with the walls) are tempting, and could probably be useful to keep the robot from flipping, they create a non-uniform mass distribution and make it very hard to keep a steady, high precision, and fast movement.
 So this choice was taken to have the minimal components mounted (i.e. optimal mass distribution), which hopefully save us from a lot of troubles.

 ![img](link_here)